nbdc-datahub/hbcd-docs/docs/instruments/SED/current-employment.md

 <tr>
 <td>Section B</td>
 <td style="word-wrap: break-word; white-space: normal;">Section B: Occupation and Employment of Spouse/Partner<br />INSTRUCTIONS: Please answer Section B questions if you have a spouse/partner; otherwise, SKIP TO END</td>
 <td style="word-wrap: break-word; white-space: normal;">The following questions are about your partner's occupation and employment.
-Your "partner"<br />refers to any significant figure in your life that helps you in raising your child.
-For example,<br />your partner could be your spouse.
-However, your partner could also be your<br />boyfriend/girlfriend or relative.</td>
+Your "partner" refers to any significant figure in your life that helps you in raising your child.
+For example, your partner could be your spouse.
+However, your partner could also be your boyfriend/girlfriend or relative.</td>
 </tr>
 <tr>
 <td>New item</td>